In Texas, Trump's steel tariff stirs uncertainty and concern

 Trump says his tariffs on steel, aluminum and other goods will put U.S. companies and workers on stronger footing by winding back the clock of globalization with protectionist trade policies.
 But the steel tariff — essentially a 25 percent tax — may backfire on the very people the president is aiming to help.
 The Commerce Department has been deluged with requests from 20,000 companies seeking exemptions.

-Johnson is the CEO of Borusan Mannesmann Pipe US, a company with Turkish roots that manufactures the welded pipe used by energy companies to pull oil and natural gas out of the earth.
-He has been fighting an uphill battle to get a two-year exemption from Trump's tariff on steel imports.

-Without a waiver, Johnson said, Borusan faces levies of up to $30 million a year — a staggering sum for a business with plans to expand.

-Eighty miles southwest, in Bay City, global steel giant Tenaris also is seeking an exemption from the tariffs.
-The company churns out steel pipe in a $1.8 billion state-of-the-art facility that began operating late last year, using solid rods of steel called billets that are made in its mills in Mexico, Romania, Italy and Argentina.
-Of the four, only Argentina has agreed to limit steel shipments to the U.S. in exchange for being spared the tariff.
+In Bay City, Texas, 80 miles southwest of this refinery suburb outside Houston, global steel giant Tenaris churns out steel pipe in a $1.8 billion state-of-the-art facility that began operating late last year.
+Tenaris makes its seamless pipe from solid rods of steel called billets that are imported from its mills in Mexico, Romania, Italy and Argentina.
+It's also seeking to be excluded from the steel tariff.

 "The decision is out of our hands," said Luca Zanotti, president of Tenaris's U.S. operations, while expressing confidence its request would be approved.
 If it's not?
 "We'll adapt," he said.

 Steelworkers, meanwhile, are cheering the tariff even as they remain skeptical of Trump's pledge to empower blue-collar Americans.
-They also worry about the possibility of too many exemptions.
+They also worry about the possibility of exemptions.

 "You put these tariffs (in place) but now you're going to exclude everybody so they're kind of pointless," said Durwin Royal, president of United Steelworkers' Local 4134 in Lone Star, Texas.

-Pipe mills are numerous in Texas, which leads the country in oil and natural gas production.
-Factories that use imported steel typically do so when they can't get the exact type or quantity they need from U.S. producers.
-Many of them are among the thousands of companies that have filed exclusion requests to avoid being hit by the steel tariff.
+Pipe mills are numerous in Texas, which leads the nation in oil and natural gas production.
+Mills that use imported steel typically do so when they can't get the exact type or quantity they need from U.S. producers.
+Many of them are among the thousands of companies around the country that have filed exclusion requests with the Commerce Department to avoid being hit by the steel tariff.

-A denial may torpedo plans to expand a factory.
-Or a company may have to lay off employees.
-The stakes are especially high in Texas: Economists Joseph Francois and Laura Baughman have estimated the Trump steel tariff and separate 10 percent tariff on imported aluminum will trigger the loss of more than 40,000 jobs.

 There's no playbook to guide companies through an exemption process Johnson described as chaotic and unpredictable.
-He's hired a lobbyist, former New York Gov. George Pataki.
-He's fending off opposition from competitors, including a Tenaris-owned business, who want Borusan's request denied.
+He's hired a lobbyist, former New York Gov. George Pataki, to drum up support in Washington.
+He's fending off objections from competitors who want Borusan's request denied.

 On a sweltering afternoon earlier this month, Johnson assembled dozens of his employees in an air-conditioned room for what amounted to a Hail Mary pass.
 After lunching on sandwiches from Chick-fil-A, Borusan workers wrote personal messages on oversized postcards to be sent to Trump and other senior officials in Washington and Austin, the Texas capital, pleading for their help in securing the tariff exemption.